alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 contributors both from the academics and industrial world for discussing, enhancing, testing and evaluating the approach, don't hesitate to contact me by email.

+## Acknowledgements

+I'd like to thank Erwin Smout, Enrico Sartorello, David Livingstone and Sergio Castro for feedback and comments on earlier versions of this blog post.